Eldar1205/awesome-python-backend/README.md

 This document is an index for online reading materials in order to learn Python and backend development/engineering concepts from scratch and develop a mastery sufficient for Senior/Principal Backend Engineers and Data Engineers.

-For contributions/proposals/discussion please refer to [CONTRIBUTING](CONTRIBUTING.md), you may also contact me on [LinkedIn](https://www.linkedin.com/in/eldar-sehayek/).
+If you have any question/proposal or want to discuss this index, do not hesitate to contact me on [LinkedIn](https://www.linkedin.com/in/eldar-sehayek/) or open an issue on GitHub.

 <br>